lu-se/vue-template/README.md

 ----|-----------|-------------
 @login | {username: 'xxx', password: 'xxx'} | User has tried logging in
 @cancel | -- | User has clicked cancel or closed dialog

+### LuToTop

+A button which is shown if page is scrolled a bit down (pageYOffset > 500).
+No props or events.

 ## Menu example